hsghori/scheduler/README.md

 # jhu-reslife-duty-scheduler
+This program is designed to facilitate duty scheduling for JHU Reslife.
+If you want to use it for some other purpose feel free.
+Feel free to use and modify this program as you see fit.
+This readme is written for people with little experience with the terminal.

 ### Installation
 To use this program you need to have Python 2.7+ installed: https://www.python.org/downloads/.
 You also need to clone or download this repo.